-----------------------------------

 - Daily Motivation – Adults get tired easily , working all day throughout the week.
 Similarly, kids also have a tight schedule to follow.
 So like us, they also need a daily

 encouragement or motivation to continue.
-We can deal with stress easily, but they need to learn.
-So offer a consolatory prize for their daily work, give them gifts, perks, keep them motivated.
+We can deal with stress easily, but we need to learn.
+So offer a consolatory prize for their daily work, give them gifts, perks, and keep them motivated.

 It’s common for kids to feel anxious over little things.
 Don’t Judge them or point out their issues as trivial matters.
 It is big for them, so try resolving their way and help them out.

-- Give them space – Most parents do not feel that their child needs some space to find things by himself and grow thereby.
-Giving space is one of the best coping skills for kids; if not given space, either your kid would develop irritability , or he would become dependent on you for everything.
+- Give them space – Most parents do not feel that their child needs space to find things by himself and grow .
+Giving space is one of the best coping skills for kids; if not given space, either your kid will develop irritability or he will become dependent on you for everything.
 Let them eat their favorite snacks, pick their friends, select their clothes, etc. This way , they will discover and learn to live on their own.

 - Set a Routine activity – Involve them in Physical activities on a routine basis.
 Do deep breathing exercises, Meditation, and Yoga regularly with them.
 Encourage healthy habits like timely eating, sleeping, and waking up.
-This will keep them in a loop and calm their mind and lower further anxiety episodes.
+This will keep them in a loop calm their mind, and lower further anxiety 1episodes.

-- A calm down room – one of the coping skills for kids who have a history of trauma and stress is, fixing a deal with it.
-So set up a room or a refuge place for your kid and ask him to put everything he loves and calm him down.
-So that when he is feeling stressed, he can find refuge in the room.
+- Calm down the room – one of the coping skills for kids who have a history of trauma and stress is fixing a deal with it.
+So , set up a room or a refuge place for your kid , ask him to put everything he loves in it, and calm him down.
+So that when he feelsstressed, he can find refuge in the room.

 - Break rules with them – Strict parents may lead children to the verge of lying and deceiving.
 Rules are necessary to keep them in control , but stricter rules will urge them to break them.
 So make rules but fix a day when you break rules with them.
 This will keep your authority and friendliness in parallel.